 So it’s off to the castle again in the worst snowstorm Corona has seen to get Rapunzel’s help.
 But Rapunzel has her hands full with her parents away.
 As acting queen, she must make a decision on whether to evacuate the island and can’t go back to Old Corona with Varian to save his father.
 Rapunzel’s heart breaks hearing Varian’s cries of “You promised” as he’s dragged out of the castle by the guards.
 But in defense of Rapunzel, her actual promise was for Varian to give her until her parents returned.
 A little nitpick for me was I bet not one guard escorted Varian home to see he got back safely.
 They talked about the danger of being out in the storm but allowed this kid to trek all the way back home alone.
 Unless they figured if he got to the castle, he could get back home.
 But probably more likely Varian’s safety didn’t cross their minds.

 Season Three saw Varian’s return.
-He creates a potion Quirineon (named after his father) to wipe out everyone’s memories in Corona so they’ll forget everything he did.
+He planned to synthesize the power of the Saporian Wand of Oblivion used to erase King Frederic and Queen Arianna’s memories into a gas named Quirineon (after his father) to wipe out everyone’s memories in Corona so they’ll forget everything he did.
 He also now has partners in crime: Andrew and the Separatists of Saporia.
 But their nefarious scheme involves using Quirineon to blow up Corona!
 Not wanting to see anyone hurt, Varian switches back to the side of good.
-And he rekindle their friendship.
-He works with her to defeat Andrew and the Separatists of Saporia and save Corona.
-Rapunzel uses the Moonstone’s Decaying Incantation on the amber freeing Quirin.
-And Varian learns the letter his father wrote before being swallowed by the amber was to tell his son he’s always been proud of him.
+And he rekindles his friendship with Rapunzel.
+They work together to defeat Andrew and the Separatists of Saporia and save Corona.
+Then, Rapunzel finally keeps her promise to Varian by using the Moonstone’s Decaying Incantation on the amber, thus freeing Quirin.
+Relieved his father is still alive, Varian rushes into Quirin’s arms.
+Varian learns the letter his father wrote before being swallowed by the amber was to tell his son he’s always been proud of him.
+Though I believe Quirin actually revealed the truth about the Moonstone as that letter was way too long to just say he was proud of Varian.
+Unless Quirin listed Varian’s accomplishments…which is highly unlikely.

 More Than Just A Lady In Waiting